julsraemy/linked-art-modelling/README.md

 This repository contains some Linked Art models or templates for my own purposes, especially those that I would like to publish in the context of my PhD Thesis (_Linked Open Usable Data in the Humanities: Perspectives on Semantics and Interoperability_), most probably at `https://data.julsraemy.ch/` (TBD).

-Three top-level Linked Art API entities (with _examples_) have been serialised in JSON-LD as well as graphs in SVG:
+The following top-level [Linked Art API entities](https://linked.art/api/1.0/endpoint/) - with _examples_ - have been serialised in JSON-LD (and some models are also represented as graphs in SVG):

 - [Textual Works](/text) for encoding the chapters, sections and subsections of the thesis.
   - _PhD Thesis_